 Zomchek echoed the sentiment.
 “I was so pleased with how it worked out.
 I couldn’t be more happy with it,” she says.

-Scroll through the gallery below to see the final Columbus Humane artworks by all of the Illustration Markets students.
+See final Columbus Humane artworks below by some of the Illustration Markets students.

 Click here to learn more about Creative Careers & Collaboration at Columbus College of Art & Design.
 Head here to learn more about the Illustration program at CCAD, or apply here.